Guava Contains 4x More Vitamin C Than An Average Orange

 Guava has an incredibly high content of vitamin C. In fact, one guava fruit contains four times more vitamin C than an average-sized orange; and ten times more vitamin A than a lemon!

 Guava is an excellent source of fiber, almost 70 times more fiber than can be found in an orange!
-Other key nutrients are vitamins B2 and E, calcium, copper, folate, iron, manganese, phosphorus and potassium.
+Other key nutrients are vitamins B2 and E, calcium, magnesium, potassium, copper, folate, iron, manganese, phosphorus and potassium.

 Cholesterol: The vitamin C in guava makes absorption of vitamin E much more effective in reducing the oxidation of the LDL cholesterol and increasing the (good) HDL cholesterol.

 Heart disease: Eating guava or drinking guava juice regularly helps keep heart disease at bay.
+The rich source of dietary fiber and potassium in this fruit helps to lower bad cholesterol.

 If you don’t like to chew hard fruits like me, choose guavas that are fully ripe so that it is softer and easier to chew.
 It makes good healthy snacks if you cut into bite size and dip into prune powder.